Divorce, Remarriage, and Children

 • feeling caught between opposing loyalties

-These are rarely conscious choices.
-More often, they are attempts to preserve connection and security.
+These responses are rarely conscious choices.
+More often, they reflect a child's deep need to preserve connection, belonging, and emotional security.

 Romantic Love and Entanglement